 Soothing family adventures in Iceland are many, but nothing comes close to the legendary Blue Lagoon: Europe’s most photographed geo-thermal spa and one of the 25 Wonders of the World.
 Water temperatures here sit between 38 and 40˚, even on the coldest days.
 And truth be told, floating around outdoors during winter – in hot and mineral-drenched water – is really the experience everyone’s after.
 The Blue Lagoon is only an hour’s drive from Reykjavik.

-Whales are regular visitors to Iceland's wild coast and the possibility of sighting Minke, Blue, Killer and Humpback Whales - as well as pods of dolphin - is a great excuse to go sailing.
-Fortunately you don't have to voyage too far.
-There are regular whale watching cruises from Reykjavik Harbour between April and October each year and several of the best are ideal for families with kids.
+Whales are regular visitors to Iceland’s wild coast and the possibility of sighting Minke, Blue, Killer and Humpback Whales – as well as pods of dolphin – is a great excuse to go sailing.
+Fortunately you don’t have to voyage too far.
+There are regular whale watching cruises from Reykjavik Harbour between April and October each year and most are ideal for families with kids.

 Diving the Continental Drift could be one of the most memorable adventures in Iceland for kids.
 A tectonic fissure, the Continental Drift marks the point where Eurasian and North-American plate boundaries collide in Þingvellir National Park.
-So go diving at Silfra and you’re literally swimming between continents.
+So go snorkelling at Silfra and you’re literally swimming between continents.
 No previous experience is necessary and all training and safety is covered by PADI certified teams.
-But it's not a little snorkelling jaunt and probably best suited to teenagers.
+But it’s not a little splash around, so probably best suited to teenagers.